skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 5th of Last Summer, 1501dy {.date}

-Four hours after the party began their rest, Eomer rouses the them with a yell, "Hey, I heard something!"
+Four hours after the party began their rest, Eomier rouses the them with a yell, "Hey, I heard something!"

 Before they can act, another centipede is on them.
 They leap to their